 - Take bag out of the fridge before preparing the filling ingredients.
 Melt the butter in a skillet over medium heat.
 Add the apple onion, brown sugar, poudre forte, and salt.
 Stir and cook until tender.
 Remove from heat and cool completely before mixing in the cheese.
 Preheat the oven to 375° F.

 - Remove the pork loin from marinade bag.
 Unroll the loin on a clean surface so the long edge is horizontal to you.
 Spoon the filling onto the meat, making sure to leave an inch clearance on the top, bottom, and one of the sides.
 Leave a 2-3 inch clearance on the other side.

 - Roll up the loin starting on the side edge with the 1-inch clearance like a jelly roll.
 Tie the roll tight with butcher’s twine and transfer, seam side down, to a prepared roasting pan.
-Brush all exposed surfaces of the meat with mustard and coat with crushed nuts.
-Roast the pork in the oven 40-50 minutes, or until an instant-read thermometer registers an internal temp of 145 F.
+Roast the pork in the oven 20 minutes.
+Brush all exposed surfaces of the meat with mustard and coat with crushed nuts, then roast another 20-30 or until an instant-read thermometer registers an internal temp of 145° F.

 - Remove pork from the oven and allow to cool 10-15 minutes before cutting twine and serving.

 Reserve 2-3 cups of marinade if you want to make a gravy and discard the rest.
 Reduce marinade in a saucepan and thicken with a roux made from two tablespoons and unsalted butter or bacon grease, two tablespoons of flour.
 Add salt to taste.